ipdk-io/networking-recipe/docs/guides/deps/building-stratum-deps.md

 ### Github repository

-The Stratum dependencies can be built using a script that is part of the IPDK networking-recipe.
+The script to build the Stratum dependencies is in the `stratum-deps` repository.
 To clone the repository:

 ```bash
 git clone https://github.com/ipdk-io/stratum-deps.git